VandyApps/intro-android/2016-10-18-place-picker/lecture.md

 ## today
 - **USE AN EMULATOR RUNNING API 24!!!**
-- open place picker in a separate activity and display the result on the screen!
+- open place picker in a separate activity and display the result in the original activity
 - you can start off with the code in [start](start/)
 - my finished version will be available in [end](end/) after the class is finished